 I may not be able to control genetics or how quickly I age, but I can control what I put in my mouth.
 After years of trying to fix my acne from the outside-in (topical creams, pills, etc.), I finally adopted an inside-out approach.

 Now, you’ll find me drinking upwards of 90 ounces of water daily, and I eat a diet rich in whole grains, amino acids, and antioxidant rich foods.
 We stock blueberries, spinach, bell peppers, quinoa, and sweet potatoes weekly, and I avoid foods I know I’m allergic to like almonds, whey, pistachios, and trout.
+I would also recommend trying cbd gummies for athletes to give yourself a boost of energy, especially if you’re not getting enough of the right nutrients from your diet or having trouble sleeping at night.

 I’ve also learned to place extra focus on these positive habits leading up to a stressful event or my cycle.
 Our immune systems are redirected elsewhere during times of stress, so a flareup is more likely if we aren’t caring for ourselves properly before stress arises.